Abigail-Sal/Techionista-Holiday/README.md

 # Techionista-Holiday
-For this assignment, you will work in groups of four to five people.
-The first step will be to connect tothe data source and clean the data.
-Then, you will have to set up the Azure Cognitive Services in Azureand run the function in Power BI.
-The last steps of the  assignment  will  be  to  build  a  report  ordash board and present it.
+For this assignment, we work in groups of four to five people.
+We connected to the data source and cleaned the data.
+Then, set up the Azure Cognitive Services in Azure and ran the function in Power BI.
+Finaly, we to  built a report and dash board and present it to other groups.